LeBassiste/Marlin-2.0.5.3-SKR-V1.4-Turbo-UM2Plus/README.md

   a.
 1	 BTT SKR 1.4 Turbo
   b.
 4	TMC5160 Stepper drivers
   c.
 1	BTT DCDC Power Module for SKR 1.4
   d.
-1	 PT100 Pre-Amplifier (Ultimaker Style), 3 channel, must use VDD = 3.3 VDC (DIY), see KICAD files
+1	 PT100 Pre-Amplifier (Ultimaker Style), 3 channel, must use VDD = 3.3 VDC (DIY), see KICAD file	SKR14_PT100_Amp
   e.
-1	MOSFET Adapter Board to run Hotend Fan off of SERVO connector (DIY)
+1	MOSFET Adapter Board to run Hotend Fan off of SERVO connector (DIY), see KICAD file SKR14_FAN_DRIVE

 2. What will these Mods do?
 	a.
 Enable flicker-free dimmable Case Lighting, using the original Ultimaker Case LEDs @ 24 VDC and high frequency PWM dimming